mxs170018/NLPProject/ReadMe.txt

 	sudo apt-get update
 	sudo apt-get install python3-pip
 	sudo apt-get install python3-venv
+	sudo apt install qtwayland5

 I created a virtual environment, activated it.
-Once activated, I installed all the dependencies this will take a few minutes and only needs to be done the first time:
+Once activated, I installed all the dependencies this will take a few minutes and only needs to be done the first time: *nlpProject can be replaced with anything*
 	cd ~
-	python3 -m venv <VirtualEnvName>
+	python3 -m venv nlpProject
-	source <virtualEnvName>/bin/activate
+	source ~/nlpProject/bin/activate
 	python3 -m pip install -r requirementsNLP.txt

 I then opened up 6 different terminalks